futzu/SCTE35_threefive/py3vspypy3.md

-#### threefive Performance
+> threefive Performance
 ## Python3 vs. Pypy3.
-I was very skeptical when I found pypy3.
+>I've found pypy3 to be 100% compatible with threefive.
+Everything works.
-At first, threefive actually ran slower on pypy3, then I started using a profiler and noticed that pypy3 was much faster than python3 at some tasks, like bitwise operations.
+>
-I've been playing to pypy3s strengths and the performane gains are massive.
+>Pypy3 is much faster than python3 at bitwise operations and just about everything else.

 ___
 ### Test File